appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ###### Example

-The example shows how to implement a `SLSB` and register it under the name `AStatelessSessionBean` in the application servers [Naming Directory](#naming-directory).
+So let's implement a `SLSB` that provides functionality to create a user from the arguments passed to the `createUser()` method.
+The `SLSB` will be registered under the name `AStatelessSessionBean` in the application servers [Naming Directory](#naming-directory).
 Registering a bean in the Naming Directory is necessary to use it for [Dependency Injection](#dependency-injection) that'll be explained later on.

 ```php
 <?php